MeilinM/Research-Project-Assignment-3/README.md

 ## Task for Assignment 3:

 The task for this assignment was to:
-* gather web based data from at least two sources
+* Gather web based data from at least two sources
-* merge the data sets
+* Merge the data sets
-* conduct basic inferential statistics on the data to address a relevant research question and briefly describe the results       including with dynamically generated tables and figures
+* Conduct basic inferential statistics on the data to address a relevant research question and briefly describe the results       including with dynamically generated tables and figures

 Word count:
 1,500 words maximum